Lisa Goes Gaga: Cultural references

 Many aspects of Gaga's career are referenced in the episode.
 "You're All My Little Monsters", a musical number specifically created for the episode, is a parody of Gaga's relationship with her devout "Little Monsters"—a phrase Gaga uses to refer to her fans.
 To Spin columnist Devon Maloney, the song was ultimately an overtly cartoonized version of her single "Born This Way" that embraces the "freakiness" of Springfield.
 Several of Gaga's outfits and looks emulate several iconic costumes the singer had previously worn, such as the "Living Dress" and pyrotechnic leotard she wore during her endeavors on The Monster Ball Tour, as well as her wardrobe at the 53rd Grammy Awards.
 One in particular, a dress consisting of pork chops, is a parody of the singer's meat dress, which she wore at the 2010 MTV Video Music Awards.
-During the end credits of the episode, Homer Simpson performs a rendition of "Poker Face".
+During the end credits of the episode, Homer Simpson performs a parody of "Poker Face".
 At the end of the episode, a title card promotes the Maggie-starring short film The Longest Daycare (2012), which was shown before Ice Age: Continental Drift (2012).